nsx31/DSA/01_LINEAR_SEARCH.md

 - And the worst case time complexity of linear search is : **O(n)**

 ## Number of digits :
-Suppose we are givent a number and we are asked to find the number of digits present in that number. for example 93498349 has 8 digits.
+Suppose we are given a number and we are asked to find the number of digits present in that number. for example 93498349 has 8 digits.

 ```java
 class Main {